Stedinger Crusade: Campaign of 1234

 A larger and more impressive army was raised in early 1234, after the Dominicans preached the crusade throughout Brabant, Flanders, Holland, the Rhineland and Westphalia.
 According to the Annales Stadenses, the response this time was enthusiastic, but Emo of Wittewierum records that there was widespread uncertainty over whether all those preaching the crusade had the correct authorization to do so.
 The most serious incident Emo records took place in the Frisian region of Fivelgo.
 Two Dominicans preaching in Appingedam were attacked and had to flee for safety to Groningen.
 They subsequently preached against the Fivelgonians.
 Nearby, in a place called Stets, a local monk interrupted a Dominican's sermon and was imprisoned in Saint Juliana's Abbey in Rottum.
 Few crusaders were recruited in Fivelgo.

-Among those who joined the new army were Duke Henry I of Brabant, Duke Henry IV of Limburg, Count Floris IV of Holland, Count Otto II of Guelders, Count Dietrich V of Cleves, Count William IV of Jülich, Count Otto I of Oldenburg, Count Henry III of Wildeshausen, Count Louis of Ravensberg, the lords of Breda and Scholen and several barons from the county of Flanders.
+Among those who joined the new army were dukes Henry I of Brabant and Henry IV of Limburg, counts Floris IV of Holland, Otto II of Guelders, Dietrich V of Cleves, William IV of Jülich, Otto I of Oldenburg, Henry III of Wildeshausen and Louis of Ravensberg, the lords of Breda and Scholen and several barons from the county of Flanders.
 All of these named men were related to the counts of Oldenburg.
 The overall leader was the duke of Brabant.
 According to the Sächsische Weltchronik, it numbered 40,000 men; in reality it was probably closer to 8,000.

 The Stedinger army numbered 11,000, according to Emo of Wittewierum.
 Probably it did not exceed 2,000.
 They were poorly equipped next to the crusaders, lacking any armour and armed only with pikes and short swords.
-According to the Annales Stadenses, the Stedinger leaders were Tammo von Huntdorf, Bolko von Bardenfleth and Ditmar von Dielk, all otherwise unknown.
+According to the Annales Stadenses, the Stedinger leaders were Tammo von Huntdorf, Bolko von Bardenfleth and Ditmar tom Diek, all otherwise unknown.

 A last-ditch effort to prevent bloodshed was made by the Teutonic Order, which intervened with the pope on behalf of the Stedinger.
 On 18 March 1234, in the letter Grandis et gravis, Gregory ordered his legate in Germany, William of Modena, to mediate the dispute between the Stedinger and the archbishop.
 Since the conflict was not resolved before the spring campaign, either word of the pope's decision did not reach the crusaders in time or the archbishop ignored it.